It’s all about the Root, the Root – Root Veggies!

 There are so many topping options for these Smashed Potatoes.
 Here's some more ideas to get your wheels turning: bacon, butter, shredded cheese, chives, bbq sauce, ketchup and hot sauce.

-PS: I’m loving these potatoes paired up next to a yummy boiled lobster with drawn butter – check it out!!
+PS: I’m also loving these potatoes paired up next to a yummy boiled lobster with drawn butter – check it out!!